dylanews/assignment2devops/README.md

 s3 buckets - An s3 bucket is a public cloud storage resource.

 Set up :
-1. Log into to your AWS educate clasroom account and go to a classtoom that contains credits.
+1. Log into to your AWS educate clasroom account and go to a classroom that contains credits.
 2. When a new window appears, click on account details to access your CLI credentials.
 3. Press the show button.
 ![cli credentials](https://github.com/RMIT-COSC2759-SDO/assessment2-student-s3699661/blob/master/clicredentials.PNG)